A groupoid rack and spatial surfaces: Introduction

 \section{Introduction}

-A \textit{quandle} \cite{Joyce1982,Matveev1982} is an algebraic structure with axioms corresponding to the three Reidemeitser moves in knot theory.
-The number of colorings of a knot diagram using a fixed finite quandle is an invariant of a knot.
-A \textit{rack} \cite{Fenn-Rourke1992} is a generalization of a quandle, whose axioms correspond to two of the three Reidemeister moves.

-A \textit{handlebody-knot} \cite{Ishii2008} is an embedding of a handlebody into the $3$-sphere $S^{3} = \mathbb{R}^{3} \sqcup \left\{\infty\right\}$.
-Isotopy classes of knots in $S^{3}$ correspond to isotopy classes of handlebody-knots by considering regular neighborhoods.
-In this sense, handlebody-knot theory is a generalization of knot theory.
-Handlebody-knots can be represented by spatial trivalent graphs and their diagrams \cite{Ishii2008}.

-A \textit{multiple conjugation quandle} \cite{Ishii2015'} is an algebra with certain axioms derived from Reidemeister moves for diagrams of handlebody-knots.
-It has a universal property on colorings for diagrams of handlebody-knots, i.e., any algebraic structure used to define colorings for handlebody-knot diagrams must have a structure of a multiple conjugation quandle \cite{Ishii2015'}.
-When we fix a multiple conjugation quandle, the number of multiple conjugation quandle colorings is an invariant of handlebody-knots.

 A \textit{spatial surface} is a compact surface embedded in the $3$-sphere $S^{3}$.
-Throughout this paper we assume that each connected component has non-empty boundary.
-Then for spatial surfaces, their diagrams and Reidemeister moves are defined in \cite{Matsuzaki2021}.
+Throughout this paper, we assume that (1) a spatial surface is oriented and that (2) each connected component of a spatial surface is neither a disk nor without boundaries.
+Two spatial surfaces are \textit{equivalent} if there exists an ambient isotopy of $S^{3}$ which sends one to the other.

+A spatial trivalent graph is a finite trivalent graph embedded in $S^{3}$.
+A diagram of a spatial trivalent graph is defined as usual in knot theory.
+In \cite{Matsuzaki2021}, S. Matsuzaki introduced a method of presenting a spatial surface by using a diagram of a spatial trivalent graph.
+Such a diagram of a spatial trivalent graph presenting a spatial surface is called a \textit{diagram} of the spatial surface.
+He also introduced Reidemeister moves for diagrams of spatial surfaces.
+(See Section~\ref{sect:Colorings}.)

-A \textit{multiple group rack} \cite{Ishii-Matsuzaki-Murao2020} is an algebraic structure derived from Reidemeister moves for diagrams of spatial surfaces.
-It is a generalization of a multiple conjugation quandle.
-In \cite{Saito-Zappala2023}, another algebraic structure, we call a \textit{heap rack}, is defined, which is also derived from Reidemeister moves for spatial surfaces.
+A \textit{rack} \cite{Fenn-Rourke1992} is an algebraic system whose axioms correspond to two of the three Reidemeister moves in knot theory.
+A \textit{multiple group rack} \cite{Ishii-Matsuzaki-Murao2020} is an algebraic structure which is used for considering colorings for diagrams of spatial surfaces.
+For each finite multiple group rack, the number of colorings using the multiple group rack is an invariant of spatial surfaces.
+In \cite{Saito-Zappala2024}, another algebraic system, which we call a \textit{heap rack}, is defined.
+It is used for considering colorings of diagrams of spatial surfaces to obtain an invariant of spatial surfaces.